 Things to do in Ko Lanta: Cook a Thai feast

 With ingredients including coconut milk, lemongrass, garlic, ginger, galangal, basil and lime, the deliciously sweet and spicy Thai cuisine is well-loved around the world.
 Taking a cooking course is one of the best things to do on the Thai islands for food lovers, as it’s a great skill to take home and try in your own kitchen.

+On Koh Chang, just six hours from Bangkok by bus and boat, there’s the Blue Lagoon Thai Cooking School.
+Here, you join a group and agree a menu of dishes to make, from starters, to Thai curries and even dessert.
 From preparing the herbs and spices, to cooking and tasting the food together in a sumptuous Thai feast, this is a day to remember.
 There’s a real sense of community as you share the experience and enjoy the food you’ve made.
 As an added bonus, the teacher gives you a full recipe book to take home.

 If you enjoy nature, why not rent a motorbike and find some of the islands’ hidden waterfalls.
 In the heat of the day, it’s a wonderful feeling to cool off in a jungle oasis.

 Waterfall hunting is one of the easiest things to do on the Thai islands as almost all of them will have at least one.
 Some you will need to find for yourself on a map, some will be signposted and others will be fully geared up for tourists and even charge a small fee to enter.

 The reward is a place where you can relax, enjoy the jungle surroundings and take a refreshing dip far away from the crowds.

 Backpacking Thailand – more unique things to do in Thailand